0%

 The biggest one is that, contrary to popular conception and marketing, etc., there is no actively thinking “intelligence” involved in these generators.

 Dalle, Midjourney, Stable Diffusion, Leonardo-AI… basically they all do the same trick, starting with a randomly numbered noise pattern, and assigning the user-chosen words (text prompt) to each pixel.
-Then the noise pattern defuses into certain globs of shapes (think of it like a word cloud where important words get bigger) driven by a set formula, and re-referencing this word-salad against code created from a repository of 15 billion 512px x 512px photos that some group in Germany collected a couple years ago, that was then all keyword tagged by actual humans, mostly in cheap labor markets far across the world, and then blend-mask-shaping all of that down for a user/web-app defined period of steps.
+Then the noise pattern defuses into certain globs of shapes (think of it like a word cloud where important words get bigger) driven by a set formula, and re-referencing this word-salad against code created from a repository of 15 billion 512px x 512px photos that some group in Germany collected a couple years ago, that was then all keyword tagged by actual humans, mostly in cheap labor markets far across the world.
+Then a step in the process called Variational Autoencoding (VAE) blend-mask-shapes all of that down for a user/web-app defined period of steps.
 There’s a certainly more to it, but the basics are: keywords> match set of photos within repository> apply noise> blur & enlarge noise> blend photos using keywords (at pixel level color and luminance value), repeat x times.

 To put it another way: often times in the past I have altered photos of myself, or friends, or family- removing blemishes or ex-spouses, adding fun elements, or insetting people into movie stills and other artwork.
-The way to go about doing that was by first hopping on a web browser, typing words related to the elements I wanted for the composition, and then looking through the “google images” that came up, and then selecting shots that match the lighting, composition, etc, and then masking, changing color balance, contrast, etc to merge the downloaded images into the original photo.
+The way to go about doing that is by first hopping on a web browser, typing words related to the elements I want for the composition, and then looking through the “google images” that come up, and then selecting shots that match the lighting, composition, etc, and then masking, changing color balance, contrast, etc to merge the downloaded images into the original photo.

 (same noise seed, with different inputs)